-Louisiana Public Facilities Authority (the Authority), a public trust, was created on August 21, 1974 by the Public Facilities Corporation, a Louisiana corporation, as settler under an Indenture of Trust in accordance with the provisions of the Louisiana Public Trust Act R.S.
+Louisiana Public Facilities Authority (the Authority), was created on August 21, 1974 by the Public Facilities Corporation, a Louisiana corporation, as settler under an Indenture of Trust in accordance with the provisions of the Louisiana Public Trust Act R.S.
 9:2341 et seq.
 The Authority operates under a Board of Trustees.

 The purposes of the Authority are to promote, encourage and further the accomplishment of all activities which are or may become of benefit to the State of Louisiana and which have a public purpose.
 To accomplish these purposes, the Authority issues bonds that provide the proceeds for the furtherance and accomplishment of various public purposes.
 The issuance of such obligations has been accounted for through trustee accounts maintained with various banks appointed as trustees.
 The obligations are limited and special obligations of the Authority and, as such, the Authority does not normally have any claims to assets or liabilities relating to the Bond issues.
 Accordingly, such transactions are not included in the accompanying financial statements until such time as an asset or liability has been determined to exist relating to residual amounts.
-Total bond principal outstanding at December 31, 2012, for Programs and Projects was approximately \$714,274,737 and \$6,002,166,668, respectively.
+Total bond principal outstanding at December 31, 2014, for Programs and Projects was approximately \$744,142,933 and \$5,731,034,658, respectively.